Core Idea

 Procedural Justice Angle

-Research on procedural justice (Thibaut & Walker, 1975; Tyler, 1990) shows that people experience consistent rule application as fair — even when the outcome is unfavorable — because the process signals respect and impartiality.
-Discretionary exceptions undermine this: they create a perception that outcomes depend on who you know and how assertively you advocate, not on merit or circumstance.
+Research on procedural justice (Thibaut & Walker, 1975; Tyler, 1990) shows that consistent rule application is perceived as fair — even when the outcome is unfavorable — because the process signals respect and impartiality.
 Policy consistency is not just operationally efficient — it is perceived as more just.

 Connection to Systems Thinking

 The principle applies Deming’s distinction between common cause variation (systemic issues requiring policy change) and special cause variation (unique circumstances justifying individual response).
-Exception-granting treats every case as special cause; working the policy diagnoses whether the variation is actually systemic.
 See Systems-Thinking-Stocks-Flows-Feedback.

 Related Concepts